XT-i/aws-lambda-jenkins-plugin/README.md

 # aws-lambda-jenkins-plugin

-This plugins adds a build step action that uploads a file or folder to AWS Lambda.
+This plugins adds a post build step that uploads a file or folder to AWS Lambda.

 - Create AWS IAM user for use with this plugin.
 Must have permissions to upload a Lambda deployment package.
 - Select "Deploy into Lambda" under "Add post-build step"